North Shore and Hibiscus Coast Parks

 Practical Information

-Location Long Bay, North Shore, approximately 30 km north of Auckland CBD
+Location 2000 Beach Road, Long Bay, North Shore, Auckland

 Entry Free

-Camping No tent camping.
-Self-contained vehicle (SCC) parking area available — book through Auckland Council
+Camping / Overnight No tent camping.
+Self-contained vehicle (SCC) overnight parking available; book through Auckland Council.

 About Long Bay Regional Park